joyakhanolu/Joyakhanolu/README.md

 Hello there!

 I am Joy, a front-end developer and technical/non-technical writer passionate about creating user-friendly experiences As a front-end developer and versatile writer, my passion lies in crafting engaging and user-friendly experiences.
-I lead a community of writers, empowering and motivating members to tap into their creative potential and produce exceptional written work. and opportunities.
+I lead a community of writers, empowering and motivating members to tap into their creative potential and produce exceptional written work and opportunities.

 ### Technical writer